muratk3n/thirdwave/en/tweets/2020/week20c.md

 Haha.
 Found a doc "Development of Virtual Blade Model for Modelling Helicopter Rotor in OpenFOAM", it says "Unclassified" at the top.

-Well thx ppl at Oz gov, this doc can be helpful.
+Well thx ppl at Oz gov. The info can be helpful.

 *2020-5-12 13:9:2*